Good and Evil

 Constantly asking “What is my purpose here?”, “Why was I born?”, “Why is my life so hard?”, “Why is there evil in the world?”.
 Who are we directing these questions to?
 Who would be best to seek answers from?

 Let us explore this from a different perspective for a moment.
 Assume we are going to embark on a long journey.
 One that might take a lifetime or more.
 Assume we have set up a communications network, so that we could communicate with our base of operations, and possibly receive guidance from them if necessary.
 We would have set up nodes for our long-distance communications that would receive and transmit the messages we were sending to our base.
-These nodes are not just passive transmitters, nor are they passive receivers as messages would affect the behaviour of these nodes - something we call "intelligent" nodes - which would react according to the message received.
+These nodes are not just passive transmitters, nor are they passive receivers as messages would affect the behaviour of these nodes - something we call “intelligent” nodes—which would react according to the message received.
 There are certain trigger or control messages that should cause a shift in the node itself, and in the recipients of these messages.
-These would be sent when the recipient is in need of adjustment, just as we would sent one to any of the many satelites we send into space to explore the outer reaches of our universe.
+These would be sent when the recipient is in need of adjustment, just as we would send satellites into space to explore the outer reaches of our universe.

-And to whom are you directing your questions about life and its purpose?
-It would be necessary to choose to direct them to someone who has dedicated his/her life to the exploration of such a path, through the study and practice required - whether dead or alive.
+In order to find any answers to these question, it would be necessary to direct them to someone who has spent his/her life in the exploration of such conundrums, through dedicated study and practice—whether dead or alive.

 Imperfectly perfect